ravi08371/Notes/reactInterviewQuestions.md

 ```

-<p>5-- useCallback: This hook returns a memoized version of a callback function.
+<p>5-- useCallback: This hook returns a memoized version of a callback function.It is called inside a function component and takes a function as an argument.
+It returns a function that will only change if one of the dependencies passed to the hook has changed.
 It is useful when you want to optimize the performance of a component by avoiding unnecessary re-renders.</p>
+<p>In this example, we use the useCallback hook to create a new function called handleClick that wraps the onClick prop.
+The useCallback hook ensures that the handleClick function will only change if the onClick prop changes.</p>
+<p>useCallback is particularly useful when you have components that are connected to an external data source, such as an API, and you want to avoid unnecessary re-fetches of the data.
+It can also be useful in situations where you have a component that is called frequently and you want to avoid unnecessary re-renders to improve the performance of your application.</p>

 ```javascript